-Best balance bikes: teach your pre-schooler to ride with confidence
+Best balance bikes: teach your toddler or preschooler to ride with confidence

 Balance bikes are small bicycles without pedals.
 They allow children as young as 18 months to learn to balance and steer by propelling the bike forward and lifting their feet up to glide when ready.
 Whether you’re looking for a garden toy, a nursery-run solution or something hard-wearing for off-road family trails, the choosing the best balance bike for your toddler will hugely impact their first experience of cycling.

 As parents, we know the importance of getting kids outdoors - it helps burn off energy, builds their social and developmental skills and it's brilliant for mental health too.
 With the cost of living putting a squeeze on many of our budgets right now, we all want to know that we're investing our money wisely.
 That's why we've spent hours writing and researching our round-ups of Mumsnetters' favourite outdoor play equipment.
-From the best trampolines to the best paddling pools, we're on hand to help you make the most of your garden this summer.
+From the best trampolines and the best paddling pools for the kids, to the best hammocks for you to relax in, we're on hand to help you make the most of your garden this summer.

 But which balance bike is best?
 There are lots of different options out there from cheap and cheerful to high-spec and built-to-last.
 If you only have one child and know that you’ll only need a balance bike for a short time then a cheaper option might be best, but if you have more than one child it can be worth investing in something pricier that can be passed from child to child.
 A lot of balance bikes also have great resale value so that’s worth keeping in mind too.